dudeguythethird/DIYourself/README.md

 os.environ.setdefault("KEY", “VALUE”)
 ```
-Each of the key value pairs from the heroku config vars need to be present in this file.
-You should also make sure that you add the env.py file to a .gitignore file so that it is not uploaded to your public GitHub.
+You will need an instance of the line “os.environ.setdefault("KEY", “VALUE”)” for each key value pair.
+The details of which are below in the “Deploy this Project” section You should also make sure that you add the env.py file to a .gitignore file so that it is not uploaded to your public GitHub.
 This would effectively give the world access to your private database.

 ### Cloning this project